veebch/fob/README.md

 ## QR code generation

+This step is only needed if you are generating a QR code.
+If you already have an image, skip this step.
 Install the required module, clone this repositiory, move into the cloned directory and copy the example config file with
 ```
 pip3 install qrcode